code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/PCI/Peripheral-Devices/PCIConfigSpace.md

 		- Lowest 1 MB is used by PCI-Bus-0.
 		- Next 1 MB is used by PCI-Bus-1.

+# B. How to Know Exact starting address of MMCFG-Space
+- ACPI-Table

-# Commands to see PCI devices:
+# C. Commands to see PCI devices:
 ```
         # lspci                     //lists of devices are being used
         # tree /sys/bus/pci/devices/